Space station shipment launched from Virginia seashore | WTOP

-CAPE CANAVERAL, Fla.
-(AP) — A fresh grocery shipment rocketed toward the International Space Station on Wednesday after launching from Virginia’s seashore.
-Northrop Grumman’s Antares rocket blasted off from Wallops Island.
-The company’s Cygnus capsule…
+A fresh grocery shipment rocketed toward the International Space Station after launching from Virginia's seashore.

 CAPE CANAVERAL, Fla.
 (AP) — A fresh grocery shipment rocketed toward the International Space Station on Wednesday after launching from Virginia’s seashore.